SachithKasthuriarachchi/choreo-samples/react-single-page-app/readme.md

-# React Single Page Application
+# React Single Page Application - Test

 This is a sample React application that can be used to demonstrate WebApp deployments of Choreo.